-Symptoms usually begin between the ages of 10 and 40, and vary from person to person.
-Individuals with Celiac Disease may have no symptoms or have one or more of the following:
+Symptoms of celiac disease usually begin between the ages of 10 and 40, and vary from person to person.
+Individuals with celiac disease may have no symptoms or have one or more of the following:

 - chronic diarrhea/constipation